JoeTatarka/JoeTatarka.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Joe Tatarka.
-I am currently applying to economics PhD programs to start in Fall 2025.
+I am applying to economics PhD programs to start in Fall 2025.
 I am currently working as a predoc at the University of Chicago Booth School of Business for Professors Chad Syverson and Austan Goolsbee.

 ## Background and Interests